190930-UTA-CW-Go/project3/slackbot/README.md

 - Bot uses data.go to give a response based upon user input.
 - Makes folders when asked.
 - Starts application when asked.
+- Checks for folders and files and checks their status.